How to Use a Scoring System When Performing a Risk Assessment

 Understanding and using the correct scoring system on a task-based risk assessment is no different than any other job where the correct tools are required.
 If used correctly, the ANSI B11 table for risk scoring of a machine, and the ISO 13849 chart for risk scoring of a control system, can help identify hazards and increase machine safety in any industrial environment.

 Matrix Technologies is one of the largest independent process design, industrial automation, engineering, and manufacturing operations management companies in North America.
-To learn more about our risk assessment and industrial safety services, contact Carl Bohman, FS Engineer (TUV Rheinland).
+To learn more about our risk assessment and industrial safety services, contact Carl Bohman, PE, FS Project Engineer (TUV Rheinland).

 Learn More About: